hchiam/learning-svelte/README.md

 `src/` (files to be compiled) -> `public/` (files already compiled or don't need to compile)

+You might be interested in [Sapper](https://github.com/hchiam/learning-sapper), a web app dev framework powered by Svelte.

 ## Svelte useful built-ins

 ```js